-Students must earn 22 credits and meet ONE of the following three requirements to graduate from the Forest Hills School District:
+Students in the class of 2021-2022 must earn 22 credits and meet ONE of the following three requirements to graduate from the Forest Hills School District:

 A. Students must earn a total of 18 points across all end-of-course state exams.